qbss/installit/README.md

             Backups are made, prior to updating files, and will be created after removing any existing back-ups of files updated with insit.
 This will occur per insit execution, only if updating, NOT per item selected.

+            The backup and restore functionality applies to insit updates, too.

 FILE:       Actions by insit are logged in: /var/log/tfl_insit.log